top of page

 Poetry Editor

-Jeremy Graves is a bestselling co-author of The Mind Illuminated, a book on the intersection of Buddhist meditation and cognitive psychology (Simon & Schuster).
-His first book of poems, Hallelujah Junction, is forthcoming in 2026.
-His work focuses on themes related to grief, queer experience, drag, eco-poetics, and the Southwest Borderlands area.
-His poems have appeared in antiphony, Sundog Lit, and elsewhere.
-He has received grants from the Community of Writers and U.C.
-Berkeley and was a finalist for the 2024 Saints & Sinners Poetry Prize.
-The Mind Illuminated was a finalist for the Eric Hoffer Book Award and the Montaigne Medal.
-A doctoral candidate in clinical psychology, he lives in San Francisco.
-You can find him on Instagram: @jeremygraveswashere
+Jeremy Graves, Psy.D. is a clinical psychologist and bestselling co-author of The Mind Illuminated, a book exploring the intersection of Buddhist meditation and cognitive science (Simon & Schuster in North America, Random House in Asia).
+Along with Addie Mahmassani and Dion O’Reilly, he is an editor of En•Trance, a journal about poetry and altered states.
+His work has appeared in Terrain.org, antiphony, Sundog Lit, and elsewhere.
+He has received grants from the University of California, Berkeley and the Community of Writers and was a finalist for the 2024 Saints & Sinners Poetry Prize, the Eric Hoffer Book Award, and the Montaigne Medal.
+He lives in Manhattan.
+Find him on Instagram: @jeremygraveswashere.

 Addie Mahmassani